mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 # DESCRIPTION

-Wraps ChatGPT, STT, and TTS endpoints from various providers.
+Wraps OpenAI's ChatGPT and multiple Large Language Model API providers.

 Defaults to single-turn native chat completions.
 Handles multi-turn chat, text completions, speech-to-text, and text-to-speech models.

-Speech-to-text (STT, Whisper) and text-to-speech (TTS) endpoints are available to use as stand-alone functions or set to work with multi-turn chat modes.

 Positional arguments are read as a single text PROMPT.
 Text files and stdin are appended to the prompt from the command line.

 Users can craft model instructions and reuse them, as well as manage and print out chat sessions.

+Speech-to-text (STT, Whisper) and text-to-speech (TTS) endpoints are available to use as stand-alone functions or set to work with multi-turn chat modes.
+STT and TTS endpoints functionality is modestly available for some providers.

 # OPTIONS